-The Fund will re-open using a 'threshold sum' as a key access principle.
+The Fund will re-open using a Threshold Sum as a key access principle.
 The threshold sum is the value of the LA / SDS care package and has been used by ILF since 1993 as a proxy for level of need.
 This approach will allow the Fund to open promptly in April 2024.

 The threshold sum is a minimum of £800 per week (after deduction of any LA charges).
+ILF Scotland can apply a notional carers component to top the budget up to meet the £800 Threshold Sum.
 See Policy 24 - Statutory Input to ILF Scotland Funding.